nazeri-tech/nazeri-tech/README.md

 - 🔭 I’m currently working on [Rave of Arts](https://rave-of-arts.de/)

+- ⛳️ This year I want to work more on Open Source projects, if you would need my expertice, then hit me up! 🙌🏽

 - 🌱 I’m currently learning **advanced Nest.js and Rust. 🌐⚙️**

 - 💬 Ask me about **Vue, Nuxt, Vite, Node, Express, Nest and TS. 🤓**